satpalsr/sdk/docs/server.hytopia.blocktyperegistry.md

 ## Remarks

 Block type registries are created internally as a singleton for each [World](./server.world.md) instance in a game server and should never be instantiated directly.
-A block type registry allows, you to register and retrieve block types by their unique id for a world.
+A block type registry allows you to register and retrieve block types by their unique id for a world.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `BlockTypeRegistry` class.